Doctor Sexual Abuse: Legal Rights and Recourse for Victims

 Doctor sexual abuse encompasses any unwanted sexual behavior by doctors toward their patients, exploiting the trust within the doctor-patient relationship.
 This can include inappropriate touching, lewd comments, coerced sexual acts, and even rape.
 Statistics on this issue reveal its alarming scope:

-• A study by the Informed Patient Institute and Consumer Reports revealed that many state medical board websites inadequately handle dr sexual assault cases.
+• study by the Informed Patient Institute and Consumer Reports revealed that many state medical board websites inadequately handle dr sexual assault cases.
 This can lead to confusion among patients and reluctance among colleagues to report abuse.

 • An analysis of 101 cases found that abuse forms included sodomy (31%), rape (16%), child molestation (14%), and purportedly consensual sex (7%).
 Many cases go unreported due to patients’ fear, shame, or disbelief.